It's Hard To Miss The Historical Weirdness Of Trump Embracing A 'Red' Wave

 (One of the best resources for historical election results is Dave Leip's Atlas of U.S. Presidential Elections, and, for consistency from that period, Leip still labels Republicans blue and Democrats red.)

-That's not a typo.
-The GOP was blue, the Democrats were red.
+That's not an error.
+The GOP was blue; the Democrats were red.
 And the same color scheme prevailed four years later when the Republican nominee was Ronald Reagan, who turned most of the map blue before the West Coast got home for supper.

 That is, the TV map turned blue if you were watching NBC or CBS.
 If you were watching ABC, Reagan's landslide was blood red.
 So if you were a channel flipper, it was a real head spinner.

-Note: A previous version of this column incorrectly referred to the movie Red Sparrow as a Soviet-era film.
-It actually takes place in modern Russia.